larq/compute-engine/docs/inference.md

 To perform an inference with Larq Compute Engine (LCE), we use the [TensorFlow Lite interpreter](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/guide/inference.md).
-An LCE-compatible TensorFlow Lite interpreter drives the Larq model inference and uses LCE custom Ops instead of built-in TensorFlow Lite Ops for each applicable subgraph of the model.
+An LCE-compatible TensorFlow Lite interpreter drives the Larq model inference and uses LCE custom operators instead of built-in TensorFlow Lite operators for each applicable subgraph of the model.

 This guide describes how to create a TensorFlow Lite interpreter with registered